KnowPulse-KnowledgeBase/EVOLVES-Activity2a-Protocols-/_episodes/03-Protocol-Diagram.md

 teaching: 30mins
 exercises: 30mins
 questions:
-- "How to preparing fresh lentil extract using refined method"
+- "How to preparing fresh lentil extract using refined method?"
-- "How to determining free sulfhydryl(SH) concentration"
+- "How to determining free sulfhydryl(SH) concentration?"
-- "How to determining soluble protein concentation "
+- "How to determining soluble protein concentation?"
 objectives:
 - "Show the process for the three protocols in diagram"
 keypoints: